 The weather in South Carolina is generally a humid and sub-tropical climate.
 That means hot summers but relatively mild winters.
 There’s no escaping the fact that it can get very hot in the summer, especially during July, while January is the coldest month.
 With plenty of rainfall throughout the year, and the ever-present risk of thunderstorms, hurricanes, and even the occasional tornado, making sure that your home is ready to face the challenges of the South Carolina weather is vital.
-Luckily, there are professionals in South Carolina that can help you to protect your home from the elements, and whether it’s protection for your Windows in Charleston SC, your doors, or your shutters, here are the best ways to ensure your home is safe from whatever Mother Nature has to throw at it.
+Luckily, there are professionals in South Carolina that can help you to protect your home from the elements, and whether it’s protection for your home windows in Charleston SC, your doors, or your shutters, here are the best ways to ensure your home is safe from whatever Mother Nature has to throw at it.

 One of your first steps when deciding to protect your home more securely from the elements is to check your existing home insurance policies.
 You need to check that you are covered from natural disasters or the most brutal of storms.